Jong-Min-Moon/Jong-Min-Moon.github.io/_posts/database/2026-04-03-window-functions-sql-pandas.md

 - If just used, it ranks among all rows
 - If used with groupby, it ranks among groups

-## Key options
+### Key options

-### method
+- method
   - average: average rank of the group. can be float. e.g. rank 2.5 (think of 1.5tier journals)
   - min: lowest rank in the group (think of equal contribution co autuors)
   - max: highest rank in the group
   - first: ranks assigned in order they appear in the array
   - dense: like ‘min’, but rank always increases by 1 between groups.

-### ascending
+- ascending
   - True: smallest values is rank 1 (think of running)
   - False: largest values is rank 1.
 Think of test score or salary.
 This is more common.

+## Dense ranking

-## Leetcode 178: Rank Scores
+### Leetcode 178: Rank Scores
 This is a almost a tutorial for rank function.

 ```python